Toni-SM/skrl/docs/source/intro/examples.rst

 .. note::

     Isaac Gym environments implement a functionality to get their configuration from the command line.
 Because of this feature, setting the :literal:`headless` option from the trainer configuration will not work.
-In this case, it is necessary to invoke the scripts as follows: :literal:`python script.py headless=True` for Isaac Gym environments (preview 3) or :literal:`python script.py --headless` for Isaac Gym environments (preview 2)
+In this case, it is necessary to invoke the scripts as follows: :literal:`python script.py headless=True` for Isaac Gym environments (preview 3 and preview 4) or :literal:`python script.py --headless` for Isaac Gym environments (preview 2)

 .. tabs::